SoftwareAG/c8y-docs/content/predictive-analytics/samples-bundle/active-recognition.md

 	    "activity" : "none"
 	}

 Data collection can be done by using the below shown and attached script *createData.py*.
-This Python script connects to the Cumulocity REST measurements endpoint, pulls the data, transforms the values by calculating the standard deviation of the previous 5 sample values and writes it to a CSV file.
+This Python script connects to the Cumulocity REST measurements endpoint, pulls the data, and writes it to a CSV file.

 For each activity type, the name of the activity and the timestamps need to be updated in the constants ACTIVITY, DATE_FROM and DATE_TO.
 Note that the format of the data might look slightly different.
 After the data sets for all activities are created, they can be combined for model training.